 Sequential layout and curved links

-Our example uses sequential layout to help make the flow of dependencies in our ordered grid of servers much clearer.
+Our example uses sequential automated graph layout to help make the flow of dependencies in our ordered grid of servers much clearer.
 This layout is clever enough to examine link directions across the network and calculate which node belongs at what level.
 There’s no need to specify them manually: nodes are automatically placed in the right hierarchical sequence.

-You’ll also notice that we’ve chosen curved links between nodes and combos.
+You’ll also notice that we’ve chosen nicely curved links between nodes and combos.
 They run closer to the combos than straight links, giving a beautiful, fluid design that adds character and clarity to your visualizations.

 Sometimes a rectangular look just fits better with the app’s general UI.
 Our toolkit approach gives customers the ability to achieve the exact look and feel they want, so extending their options is part of what makes our data visualization tools more appealing than off-the-shelf solutions.
 (For more on this, see our completely (un)biased review.)